andrew/ultimate-awesome/README.md

 - [awesome-checklists](https://github.com/israelroldan/awesome-checklists) - A curated list of checklists.
 Inspired by the awesome list thing.
 - [dotnet-ai-resources](https://github.com/jmatthiesen/dotnet-ai-resources) - A collection of resources available to .NET developers working with AI.
 - [awesome-apm](https://github.com/knight-zxw/awesome-apm) - 客户端(Android/iOS) APM相关博客收藏.
-- [awesome-computer-vision-resources](https://github.com/mawady/awesome-computer-vision-resources) - A structured learning reference for computer vision: from image fundamentals to research frontiers.
 - [awesome-android](https://github.com/Mike-bel/awesome-android) - A better way to collect the awesome repositories on GitHub for android developers.
 - [awesome-devblogs](https://github.com/terrehbyte/awesome-devblogs) -  A curated list of awesome devblogs to check out!.
 - [progressive-enhancement-resources](https://github.com/voorhoede/progressive-enhancement-resources) - Resources on Progressive Enhancement.
 From concept and strategies to feature detection & testing methods.
 Complete with a list of (code) examples.